RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

-- \newicon I'm giving a [talk at UChicago](https://orecchia.net/event/theory-lunch/) on [Trace Estimation](https://arxiv.org/abs/2010.09649) and [Kronecker-Trace Estimation](https://arxiv.org/abs/2309.04952) on November 1st.
-Come say hi!

 - \newicon Paper accepted at SODA 2024: _[On the Unreasonable Effectiveness of Single Vector Krylov Methods for Low-Rank Approximation](https://arxiv.org/abs/2305.02535)_!

-- I'm giving a talk at the [Conference on Fast Direct Solvers](https://www.math.purdue.edu/~xiaj/FastSolvers2023/index.html) at Purdue University in November.
+-\newicon I'm giving a talk on [Krylov methods](https://arxiv.org/abs/2305.02535) at the [Conference on Fast Direct Solvers](https://www.math.purdue.edu/~xiaj/FastSolvers2023/index.html) at Purdue University in November.

+- I'm giving a [talk at UChicago](https://orecchia.net/event/theory-lunch/) on [Trace Estimation](https://arxiv.org/abs/2010.09649) and [Kronecker-Trace Estimation](https://arxiv.org/abs/2309.04952) on November 1st.

 - I organized a minisymposium on _The Matrix-Vector Complexity of Linear Algebra_ at the first ever [SIAM-NNP conference](https://sites.google.com/view/siam-nynjpa/annual-meeting)!